material-components/material-components-web/packages/material-components-web/README.md

 const checkbox = new checkbox.MDCCheckbox(document.querySelector('.mdc-checkbox'));
 ```

+> See [Importing the JS component](../../docs/importing-js.md) for more information on how to import JavaScript.

 > NOTE: Since switch is a reserved word in JS, switch is instead named `switchControl`.

-> NOTE: Built CSS files as well as UMD JS bundles will be available as part of the package
+> NOTE: Built CSS files as well as UMD JS bundles will be available as part of the package.
-> post-alpha.

 ### Auto-initialization of components